enthought/sat-solver/docs/source/architecture.rst

 Architecture
 ============

-Simplesat is modeled after the Composer library from PHP.
+Simplesat's API is modeled after the Composer library from PHP.

 For a good overview of the public API of the entire system, you should look at the :class:`Scenario <simplesat.test_utils.Scenario>`, upon which all of our